 In Economics, having work experience upon graduation provides a distinct competitive advantage.
 Applying knowledge and skills learned in the classroom, students gain hands-on experience in their discipline.
 Co-op helps students determine their strengths and interests while exploring different work environments and test-driving potential careers.
 Employers from across Canada hire Co-op students to work on special projects and assist during peak periods while often evaluating them for future hire.

-Students who are interested in completing the co-op option should meet with Economics's Co-op Coordinator, Shelley McMullin, who can provide more detailed information about Acadia’s Co-op Program.
+Students who are interested in completing the co-op option should meet with Economics's Co-op Coordinator, Jessica Saunders, who can provide more detailed information about Acadia’s Co-op Program.

 For information on Acadia's nationally accredited Co-op program visit the Acadia Co-operative Education Home Page.